measurestudio/batch_api/readme.md

 pre-included).
 Check out the lib/batch_api/internal_middleware.rb for more information.

-## To Do

-The core of the Batch API is complete and solid, and so ready to go that it's in use at 6Wunderkinder already :P

-Here are some immediate tasks:

-* Test against additional frameworks (beyond Rails and Sinatra)
-* Write more usage docs / create a wiki.
-* Add additional features inspired by the Facebook API, such as the ability to surpress output for individual requests, etc.
-* Add RDoc to the spec task and ensure all methods are documented.
-* Research and implement parallelization and dependency management.

 ## Thanks

 To 6Wunderkinder, for all their support for this open-source project, and their